 Carolyn Bertozzi

-Carolyn Bertozzi is a distinguished American chemist renowned for her interdisciplinary contributions to chemical biology.
-With expertise in chemistry and bioengineering, she has made significant advancements in the field of bioorthogonal chemistry, which enables the labelling and visualization of biomolecules in living systems.
+Carolyn Bertozzi is a prominent American chemist renowned for her interdisciplinary contributions to chemical biology.
+With expertise in chemistry and bioengineering, she has made significant advancements in the field of bioorthogonal chemistry, which enables the labelling and visualisation of biomolecules in living systems.
 Bertozzi's research has paved the way for innovative applications in cancer diagnostics and drug delivery, allowing for more precise and targeted therapies.
-Her interdisciplinary approach has played a pivotal role in bridging the gap between chemistry and biology, revolutionizing medical research and opening new avenues for understanding and treating diseases.
+Her interdisciplinary approach has played a pivotal role in bridging the gap between chemistry and biology, revolutionising medical research and opening new avenues for understanding and treating diseases.

 Sangeeta Bhatia